 - Contextual: message match, competition, seasonal

-- Tactical: offer, flow, format, design, (this is where you test timing of message, tone of voice, feel etc.)
+- Tactical: offer, flow, format, design, (this is where you test timing of message, the tone of voice, feel etc.)

 - Strategic: segmentation, branding, messaging.
 (This is where you test your strategy of segmentation, branding, SMS messaging etc)